 LAW 551 Scholarly Research Methods (V) Learn to plan the prewriting process for such scholarly assignments as Second Year Seminar (SYS), writing for law review, moot court competitions, and in any course involving a scholarly approach to research and writing.
 LAW majors only.

 LAW 552 Trusts and Estates (V) Deals primarily with the disposition of family wealth including: the making of wills; the creation, enforcement, administration, and termination of trusts; and intestate succession, including probate.

 LAW 554 Secured Transactions (V) Introduction to Uniform Commercial Code, particularly Article 9–reducing risk of nonpayment by obtaining an interest in borrowers' property.

 LAW 555 (Alpha) Externship (V) Legal work for judges and attorney supervisors in public agencies, private law firms, and the legislature.
-(H) Hawai'i; (P) Pacific.
+(H) Hawai'i; (P) outside Hawai'i.
 Repeatable three times for (H).
 CR/NC only.
 Pre: consent.